-L.2.1.1 The biological Markers of the ABP are automatically processed in ADAMS by the Adaptive Model.
-In ADAMS, the Adaptive Model automatically processes biological Markers of the ABP.
+- L.2.1.1 In ADAMS, the Adaptive Model automatically processes biological Markers of the ABP.
 These Markers include primary Markers that are defined as the most specific to doping and secondary Markers that provide supporting evidence of doping in isolation or in combination with other Markers.
 The Adaptive Model predicts for an individual an expected range within which a series of Marker values falls assuming a normal physiological condition.
-Outliers correspond to those values outside of the 99%-range, from a lower limit corresponding to the 0.5th percentile to an upper limit corresponding to the 99.5th percentile (1:100 chance or less that this result is due to normal physiological and steroidal ATPFs.
-In the case of sequence deviations (sequence ATPFs), the applied range specificity is 99.9% (1:1000 chance or less that this is due to normal physiological variation).
+Outliers correspond to those values outside of the 99%-range, from a lower limit corresponding to the 0.5th percentile to an upper limit corresponding to the 99.5th percentile (1:100 chance or less that this result is due to normal physiological variation).
+A specificity of 99% is used to identify both haematological and steroidal ATPFs.
+In the case of sequence deviations (sequence ATPFs), the applied specificity is 99.9% (1:1000 chance or less that this is due to normal physiological variation). - L.2.1.2 An ATPF is a result generated by the Adaptive Model in ADAMS which identifies either a primary Marker(s) value(s) as being outside the Athlete's intra- individual range or a longitudinal profile of a primary Marker values (sequence deviations) as being outside expected ranges, assuming a normal physiological condition.
+An ATPF requires further attention and review. - L.2.1.3 The APMU may also submit a Passport to the Expert when there is no ATPF (see L.2.2.4 below).

-L.2.1.2 An ATPF is a result generated by the Adaptive Model in ADAMS which identifies either a primary Marker(s) value(s) as being outside the Athlete's intra- individual range or a longitudinal profile of a primary Marker values (sequence deviations) as being outside expected ranges, assuming a normal physiological condition.
-An ATPF requires further attention and review.
+L.2.1.4 ATPF - Haematological Module

-L.2.1.3 The APMU may also submit a Passport to the Expert when there is no ATPF (see L.2.2.34 below).
-L.2.1.4 ATPF - Haematological Module L.2.1.4.1 For the Haematological Module, an ATPF is generated when the Adaptive Model automatically processes in ADAMS two primary Markers, haemoglobin concentration (HGB) and/or stimulation index OFF-score (OFFS), and two secondary Markers, the reticulocyte percentage (RET%) and the Abnormal Blood Profile Score (ABPS).
-An ATPF is generated when a HGB and /or OFFS value of the last test falls outside the expected intra-individual ranges.
-Furthermore, the longitudinal profile composed of (up to) the last 520 valid HGB and/or OFFS values is also considered as an ATPF when deviating from the expected ranges, as determined by the Adaptive Model (sequence ATPF).
-An ATPF is only generated by the Adaptive Model based on values of the primary Markers HGB and OFFS or the sequence thereof.
+- L.2.1.4.1 For the Haematological Module, the Adaptive Model automatically processes in ADAMS two primary Markers, haemoglobin concentration (HGB) and stimulation index OFF-score (OFFS), and two secondary Markers, the reticulocyte percentage (RET%) and the Abnormal Blood Profile Score (ABPS).
+An ATPF is generated when a HGB and/or OFFS value of the lasttest falls outside the expected intra-individual ranges.
+Furthermore, the longitudinal profile composed of (up to) the last 5 valid HGB and/or OFFS values is also considered as an ATPF when deviating from the expected ranges, as determined by the Adaptive Model (sequence ATPF).
+An ATPF is only generated by the Adaptive Model based on values of the primary Markers HGB and OFFS or the sequence thereof. - L.2.1.4.2 In case of an ATPF the APMU shall advise the Testing Authority in the

-L.2.1.4.2 In case of an ATPF the APMU shall advise the Testing Authority in the APMU report, or via the Passport Custodian where appropriate, on whether the Sample, or any accompanying urine Sample, should be subjected to analysis for Erythropoietic Stimulating Agents (ESAs).
+APMU report, or via the Passport Custodian where appropriate, on whether the Sample, or any accompanying urine Sample, should be subjected to analysis for Erythropoietic Stimulating Agents (ESAs).
 The APMU should also provide recommendations for ESA analysis when the Adaptive Model detects an abnormality in the secondary Markers RET% and/or ABPS.